-We are at the forefront of technology innovation and thought leadership in automation, creating anend-to-end platform that provides automation with user emulation at its core.
+We are at the forefront of technology innovation and thought leadership in automation, creating an end-to-end platform that provides automation with user emulation at its core.
 Our platform leverages computer vision and artificial intelligence, or AI, to empower software robots to emulate human behavior and execute specific business processes, eliminating the need for employees to execute certain manual and mundane tasks.
-Our platform allows employees to focus on more value-added work and enables organizations to seamlessly automate business processes ranging from those in legacy information technology, or IT, systems and on-premises applications to new cloud-native infrastructure and applications without requiring significant changes to the organization's underlying technology infrastructure.
+Our platform allows employees to focus on more value-added work and enables organizations to seamlestly automate business processes ranging from those in legacy information technology, or IT, systems and on-premises applications to new cloud-native infrastructure and applications without requiring significant changes to the organization's underlying technology infrastructure.
 Our platform is purpose-built to be used by employees throughout a company and to address a wide variety of use cases, from simple tasks to long-running, complex business processes.

 Our platform is designed to transform the way humans work.
 We provide our customers with a robust set of capabilities to discover automation opportunities and build, manage, run, engage, measure, and govern automations across departments within an organization.
-Our platform leverages the power of AI-based computer vision to enable our robots to perform a vast array of actions like a human would when executing business processes.
-These actions include, but are not limited to, logging into applications, extracting information from documents, moving folders, filling in forms, and updating information fields and databases.
-Our robots' ability to learn from and replicate workers' steps in executing business processes drives continuous improvements in operational efficiencies and enables companies to deliver on key digital initiatives with greater speed, agility, and accuracy.
+Our platform leverages the power of AL-based computer vision to enable our robots to perform a vast atrary of actions as a human would when executing business processes.
+These actions include, but are not limited to, logging into applications, extracting information from documents, moving folders, filling in forms, and updating informations is a human business processes.
+These actions include, but are not limited to, logging into applications, extracting information from documents, moving folders, filling in forms, and updating informations is a human business processes drives continuous improvements in operational efficiencies and enables companies to deliver on key digital initiatives with greater speed, agility, and accuracy.

 Our platform is designed to interact with and automate processes across a company's existing enterprise stack.
 As a result, our customers can leverage the power of our platform without the need to replace or change existing business applications and with lower overall IT infrastructure cost.
 Our platform enables employees to quickly build automations for both existing and new processes.
-Employees can seamlessly maintain and scale automations across multiple deployment options, constantly improve and evolve automations, and continuously track and measure the performance of automations, all without substantial technical experience.
+Employees can seamlesly maintain and scale automations across multiple deployment options, constantly improve and evolve automations, and continuously track and measure the performance of automations, all without substantial technical experience.